MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/set-up-your-development-environment.md

   - **.NET Desktop Development** (needed even if you're only building C++ Win32 apps)
   - **Desktop development with C++** (needed even if you're only building .NET apps)

-- Windows 10 SDK version 2004 (build 19041).
+- Windows SDK version 2004 (build 19041) or later.
 This is installed with Visual Studio 2019 by default.

 - Building .NET apps also requires:
   - .NET 5 SDK version 5.0.300 or later if you're using Visual Studio 2019 version 16.10